COVID and military coup cripple Myanmar economy | DW | 26.08.2021

 A survey on business firms in Myanmar released by the World Bank at the end of August found that the impact of the military coup was more detrimental than that of COVID-19.

-The military general cited various economic losses due to COVID and warned that Myanmar might continue to face income losses in the coming months.
+The military general cited various economic losses due to COVID-19 and warned that Myanmar might continue to face income losses in the coming months.

 On August 10, military chief Senior General Min Aung Hlaing had warned about trade and budget deficits in a governmental meeting, according to state media reports.

-Businessman Aung Myaing (name changed) says Myanmar must now buy essential items such as edible oil and gasoline "from outside."
+Businessman Aung Myaing (name changed) says Myanmar must now buy essential items such as cooking oil and gasoline "from outside."

 "We cannot export much these days.
 That is why the dollar is in high demand and becoming sky high," he told DW, warning about the weakening Myanmar kyat currency and burgeoning trade deficit.
 The kyat has dropped approximately 30% in value since the coup.